 This process might sound complicated, but it isn’t.
 There’s a good chance your unit will come with the right amount of oil, so all you’ll have to do is mix it with regular fuel from the gas station at a 40:1 gas to oil ratio.
 Keep in mind that while most products on the market have that 40:1 rate, some, including the Echo SRM-225 String Trimmer, call for a 50:1 ratio.

 Ensure you read the instruction manual that comes with your trimmer to determine the correct oil to gas ratio to use in your unit.

-Using a Gas String Trimmer
+Using a Gas String Trimmers

 You’ll also want to take the necessary safety precautions before you begin.
 Make sure you’re wearing long pants and close-toed shoes because the weeds will more or less explode while you’re cutting them.
 You could end up with scrapes or cuts on your legs and feet if you aren’t careful.
 Eye and ear protection are also highly recommended.